A compartment syndrome is the result of an increase in pressure within the compartments of the lower leg.

 Compartment Syndrome Massage CONTRAINDICATIONS:

-- No frictions with anti inflammatories
+- No Frictions with anti inflammatory medications

 - A client with acute compartment syndrome is immediately referred for medical attention.

-- acute compartment syndrome – refer to a medical doctor
+- Acute compartment syndrome – refer to a medical doctor

-- Rom testing- restricted by pain.
-With anterior compartment syndrome, pain will be on active dorsiflexion and passive plantarflexion
+- With anterior compartment syndrome, pain will be on active dorsiflexion and passive plantarflexion

 - Length tests — often short antagonists.
 With anterior compartment syndrome, gastrocs and soleus are short